+Voice enhancement in relation to other sounds.
 Ten Band Graphic Audio Equalizer: Turn on to adjust the level of different frequency bands within an audio signal.

-Voice enhancement

-: Turn on to adjust the voice content in relation to other sounds.
+Voice enhancement in relation to other sounds.

 Recordings

 Click to filter the recordings.

 From: Show recordings done after a certain point in time.